biodash/biodash.github.io/content/codeclub/S03E06_datastructures/index.md

 </div>

-(Notice for this example the *number after the decimal point* indicates the position (index) of the element of the vector.)
+(Notice for this example we are using a pedagocial trick, where the *number after the decimal point* indicates the position (index) of the value before the decimal point).

 **Positive integers** return elements at the specified positions.
 Any expression that evaluates to a vector of positions can be used as the index.
 The index operator is `[ ]`: